OutSystems/docs-odc/src/eap/configuration-management/external-idps/end-user-group-mapping.md

 The Group mappings summary page shows the current mappings for this Provider.
 The display shows the Provider group(s) and end-user groups that are mapped and the current status.
 An **Inactive** status indicates that the IdP and end-user group aren't in the same stage.
 Hover over the Inactive status to learn what you need to fix to make the mapping active.

 To add a new mapping, click **Add mapping**.
 You must enter a **Claim name** and a **Group name**.
 Your IdP provides the claim value, the group claim (identifier), and the group name.
 In the End-user group section, click on the group(s) you want to map, select a stage, and then click **Save**.
 When the mapping completes, end-users can log into ODC and access the apps assigned to the group.

+For more information about setting up the claim in Azure, [click here](https://learn.microsoft.com/en-us/azure/active-directory/hybrid/connect/how-to-connect-fed-group-claims).

+For more information about setting up the claim in OKTA, [click here](https://help.okta.com/asa/en-us/content/topics/adv_server_access/docs/group-management.htm).

 ## After mapping IdPs and end-user groups